lupyuen/lupyuen.github.io/src/spi.md

 # Control our own Chip Select Pin

-Remember earlier we said that we're not using Pin 2, the designated Chip Select Pin from the BL602 SPI Port...
+Earlier we said that we're not using Pin 2, the designated Chip Select Pin from the BL602 SPI Port...

 ```c
 //  Configure the SPI Port